NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-Compliance.markdown

 * brands, designs and models must be respected;

 ## Protection of operational data
-Depending on the nature of the data processed, the *organisation* is bound by the Law of 2 August 2002 to implement appropriate measures to prevent any unauthorised person from accessing the data processing facilities (see [legal aspects]({% link _knowhow/glossary/LegalAspects.markdown %})).
+Depending on the nature of the data processed, the *organisation* is bound by the General Data Protection Regulation (GDPR) to implement appropriate measures to prevent any unauthorised person from accessing the data processing facilities (see [legal aspects]({% link _knowhow/glossary/LegalAspects.markdown %})).

 Data corresponding to commercial activity must be kept, in one form or another, for ten years from the end of the financial year to which it applies.